 This page is meant to help in finding information about the subject area of your term paper.
 Here you will find brief descriptions of a variety of research tools.
 We recommend that you go through each of these sources in the order listed, proceeding from general overviews to more specific material as you narrow and focus your topic.
+The M401: Music History Research Guide has much of the same information as this page.

 Please note that some of the links in this webpage only work from computers on the Indiana University Bloomington campus.